micmejia/bible-dump/NKJV/Genesis/Gen 17.md

 And the uncircumcised male child, who is not circumcised in the flesh of his foreskin, that person shall be cut off from his people; he has broken My covenant."

 ###### 15
-Then God said to Abraham, "As for Sarai your wife, you shall not call her name Sarai, but [^g]Sarah _shall be_ her name.
+Then God said to Abraham, "As for Sarai your wife, you shall not call her name Sarai, but Sarah _shall be_ her name.

 ###### 16
 And I will bless her and also give you a son by her; then I will bless her, and she shall be _a mother_ _of_ nations; kings of peoples shall be from her."